bsouhaib/SI22/README.md

 **Vacances de printemps**

-7. Mercredi 20 Avril 2022 (🔴 Virtual seminar, Teams 🔴)
+7. Mercredi 20 Avril 2022 (Virtual seminar, Teams)

 	* *How to scale an open source company from 10 to 2000 employees*, [Antony Lesuisse (Technical Director, Odoo)](https://www.linkedin.com/in/antony-lesuisse-91479924),